defenseunicorns/uds-package-minio-operator/docs/configuration.md

 # Configuration

-Minio is configured through the upstream [Minio Operator and Tenat charts](https://github.com/minio/operator/tree/master/helm) as well as a UDS configuration chart that supports the following:
+Minio is configured through the upstream [Minio Operator and Tenant charts](https://github.com/minio/operator/tree/master/helm) as well as a UDS configuration chart that supports the following:

 ## Networking

 Network policies are controlled via the `uds-minio-config` chart in accordance with the [common patterns for networking within UDS Software Factory](https://github.com/defenseunicorns/uds-software-factory/blob/main/docs/networking.md).
-Because minio does not interact with external resources like databases or object storage it only implements `custom` networking for the `minio` namespace.
-The custom key allows the ability to define additional network policies **only** for the tenant namespace:
+Because minio does not interact with external resources like databases or object storage it only implements `custom` networking for the `minio` tenant namespace.
+The custom key allows the ability to define additional network policies **only** for the tenant namespace.

-- `custom`: sets custom network policies for the `minio` namespace (i.e. to allow clients like GitLab to connect)

 ## Storage Pools

 The Minio Operator package by default deploys a minimal resource footprint as to work in CI jobs and on lower resourced systems.
-Due to limitations with zarf variables, the size of the storage pool cannot be overridden at the package level and can only happen as a bundle override.
-To override the storage pool, provide a bundle override to this package following the bvelow pattern:
+Due to limitations with Zarf variables, the size of the storage pool cannot be overridden at the package level and can only happen as a bundle override.
+To override the storage pool, provide a bundle override to this package following the below pattern:

 ```yaml
 packages: